pogla/gutenberg-advanced-button/README.md

 ## Description

 The plugin enables user to add buttons with advanced settings in Gutenberg editor.
-This buttons is similar to default Gutenberg button but it has many extra settings.
+This button is similar to default Gutenberg button but it has many extra settings.

 It is possible to add fancy hover animations such as grow, shrink, wobble, float...
 There are also settings for hover background, hover background transition, border radius, button size.